justincfeng/cereal.jl/docs/src/index.md

 ### Other methods

-The methods `CFM10`, `FHC21` are four point methods, the first argument of `cereal.locatorselect` can have a value of at least `4`.
+The methods `CFM10`, `FHC21` are four-point methods, the first argument of `cereal.locatorselect` can have a value of at least `4`.

 To try out the method `CFM10`, one may use the following command: